alxdavids/draft-privacy-pass/draft-privacy-pass.md

 ## Tracking and identity leakage

-While Trust Tokens themselves encode no information about the client redeeming them, there may be problems if we allow too many redemptions on a single page.
+While redemption tokens themselves encode no information about the client redeeming them, there may be problems if we allow too many redemptions on a single page.
 For instance, the first-party cookie for user U on domain A can be encoded in the trust token information channel and decoded on domain B, allowing domain B to learn the user's domain A cookie until either first-party cookie is cleared.

 Mitigations for this issue are similar to those proposed in {{issuers}} for tackling the problem of having large number of issuers.